Do Best Western Rewards Points Expire? Do Best Western Rewards Points Expire?

 Bonus Points

 AwardWallet receives compensation from advertising partners for links on the blog.
-Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Best Western points banner
+“No. Best Western Rewards points never expire.”

-Earning Best Western points
+Earning Best Western Points

-• Purchase Best Western points — up to 20,000 per transaction.
+• Buy Best Western points — up to 20,000 per transaction.

 Related: Pay With Points: A New Way to Use Your Best Western Rewards Points